-It might be a surprise to learn that the consensus price target was broadly unchanged at US$12.25, with analysts clearly implying that the forecast decline in earnings is not expected to have much of an impact on valuation.
-There's another way to think about price targets though, and that's to look at the range of price targets put forward by analysts, because a wide range of estimates could suggest a diverse view on possible outcomes for the business.
-The most optimistic Boston Private Financial Holdings analyst has a price target of US$13.00 per share, while the most pessimistic values it at US$12.00.
-Still, with such a tight range of estimates, it suggests analysts have a pretty good idea of what they think the company is worth.
+It might be a surprise to learn that the consensus price target was broadly unchanged at US$8.63, with the analysts clearly implying that the forecast decline in earnings is not expected to have much of an impact on valuation.
+The consensus price target is just an average of individual analyst targets, so - it could be handy to see how wide the range of underlying estimates is.
+The most optimistic Boston Private Financial Holdings analyst has a price target of US$12.25 per share, while the most pessimistic values it at US$6.50.
+Note the wide gap in analyst price targets?
+This implies to us that there is a fairly broad range of possible scenarios for the underlying business.

 The Bottom Line

-The most important thing to take away is that analysts downgraded their earnings per share estimates, showing that there has been a clear decline in sentiment following these results.
-Fortunately, analysts also reconfirmed their revenue estimates, suggesting sales are tracking in line with expectations - although our data does suggest that Boston Private Financial Holdings's revenues are expected to perform worse than the wider market.
-The consensus price target held steady at US$12.25, with the latest estimates not enough to have an impact on analysts' estimated valuations.
+The most important thing to take away is that the analysts downgraded their earnings per share estimates, showing that there has been a clear decline in sentiment following these results.
+Fortunately, they also reconfirmed their revenue numbers, suggesting sales are tracking in line with expectations - and our data suggests that revenues are expected to grow faster than the wider industry.
+There was no real change to the consensus price target, suggesting that the intrinsic value of the business has not undergone any major changes with the latest estimates.

-Still, the long-term prospects of the business are much more relevant than next year's earnings.
-At Simply Wall St, we have a full range of analyst estimates for Boston Private Financial Holdings going out to 2021, and you can see them free on our platform here..
+With that said, the long-term trajectory of the company's earnings is a lot more important than next year.
+We have forecasts for Boston Private Financial Holdings going out to 2021, and you can see them free on our platform here.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.